When Someone Goes Missing.......What to do next!

 Try not to take on new assignments or big life changes for at least six (6) months.

 Money will be an issue.
-You will have extra expenses like, food, maybe hotel, phone, printing for flyers, gas, etc.
+You will have extra expenses like food, maybe a hotel, phone, printing for flyers, gas, etc. Keep track of your expenses!

 Private Searches

-Private Searches do four basic things .
+Private Searches do four basic things.

 1) Searches provide you with a sense of action and possible hope.